 PTC COVID-19 Response and Community Resources

 PTC cares deeply about the safety and well-being of our staff, artists and guests.
-As a precaution in light of rapidly developing measures to limit the spread of COVID-19 in our community, our office will be closed until further notice.
+As a precaution in light of measures to limit the spread of COVID-19 in our community, our office will be closed until further notice.
 PTC staff are working remotely and some of our programs and workshops will proceed virtually.
 We will continue to publish the newsletter and any new information as it comes in.

 Please note that our shared hub, Progress Lab 1422 (1422 William St.), is temporarily closed as well.
 We hope to gather again with you in our spaces as soon as we can.

 We are sending much love and compassion to our community.
 Our hearts go out to those directly affected by this global pandemic and those whose livelihoods depend on the plays, events, readings, workshops and programs that have been cancelled, closed or postponed.